freginold/Note/README.md

 Note saves all notes or task items in a `notes` subfolder, located inside the folder where Note is installed.
 It will create the `notes` subfolder if it doesn't already exist.
 It uses the `options.txt` file to store configuration settings -- time stamp display (on/off), background color, text font, and text size.
 If no options file is present, Note will create a default options file on launch.

-You can create new note groups (each one saved as a separate file) and add individual note items to each group/file.
-Each item can be deleted individually.
+You can create new note groups, each one saved as a separate text file, and add individual note items to each group/file.
+Each note item can be deleted individually (ie. for a to-do list).
+Note groups can be deleted or renamed.

 ![screen shot]
 (https://github.com/freginold/Note/blob/master/note_ss.png)